Understanding the Game of Craps: Odds and House Edge

 1The Odds

-To find the house edge of a certain bet in craps, players should know its odds – how likely it is to win or lose.
-Since craps is completely random and based on chance, the odds have a major, direct effect on the house edge.
-As mentioned above, the casino advantage is basically the difference between the true odds of a certain outcome and the payout offered, also called casino odds.
+To determine the house edge of a particular bet in craps, players should know its odds – how likely it is to win or lose.
+Because craps is completely random and based on chance, the odds have a major and direct impact on the house edge.
+As mentioned above, the casino advantage is essentially the difference between the true odds of an outcome and the payout offered, also called the casino odds.

 2The Probability

-The payouts for the different bets may vary across casinos but the true odds of a bet are fixed and very similar to the probability for that bet to win.
-In a separate article, dedicated to the dice probabilities in craps, we have explained the similarity between odds and probability but in short, these two terms are used to express the same thing – the likelihood of an event occurring.
+The payouts for different bets may vary across casinos, but the true odds of a bet are fixed and closely match the probability of that bet winning.
+In a separate article dedicated to dice probabilities in craps, we explained the similarity between odds and probability; in short, these two terms are used to express the same thing – the likelihood of an event occurring.

-The probability for rolling a 7, for instance, is 6/36 since there are 6 possible combinations of the dice that can form a total of 7.
-All possible combinations, at the same time, are 36 because each of the two dice has six sides.
-This means that a roll of 7 is expected to happen around 16.67% of the time.
+The probability of rolling a 7, for instance, is 6/36 because there are six possible combinations of the dice that can form a total of 7.
+All possible combinations, at the same time, are 36 because each die has six sides.
+This means that a roll of 7 is expected to occur about 16.67% of the time.

 3How to Convert the Probability Into Odds

-To convert the probability into odds, we just need to consider the possible combinations (6) for rolling a 7 and compare them with the rest of dice combinations (30) and flip the numbers.
-We will have 6 to 30, also expressed as 6:30, which is mathematically equal to 5:1.
+To convert probability into odds, simply consider the six possible combinations for rolling a 7, compare them with the remaining 30 dice combinations, and then invert the numbers.
+This gives us 6 to 30, expressed as 6:30, which is mathematically equal to 5:1.

 How to Calculate the House Edge in Craps

-There are various ways for calculating the house edge in a casino game – usually, it is the ratio of the expected player loss to the initial wager.
-One of the simplest formulas that can be used for craps, however, uses the general formula for the expected return.
-It combines the winning probability of an event multiplied by its return and the probability of losing multiplied by the lost initial bet:
+There are various ways to calculate the house edge in a casino game – usually, it is defined as the ratio of the expected player loss to the initial wager.
+One of the simplest formulas applicable to craps relies on the general equation for expected return.
+It combines the probability of winning multiplied by the return with the probability of losing multiplied by the lost initial bet:

 Expected Return = {(ways to win*return) + (ways to lose*loss)}

 So, what is the house edge for the Any 7 bet?
-This is a single-roll bet that is settled within a single roll of the dice – it wins if the dice land on any 7 (6 combinations) and it loses if the dice show any other total (30 combinations).
-Therefore, the equation for the expected return for this bet will look like this:
+This is a single-roll bet that settles within one roll of the dice – it wins if the dice land on any 7 (6 combinations) and loses if they show any other total (30 combinations).
+Therefore, the equation for the expected return for this wager will look like this:

 {(6/36)*4} + {(30/36)*(-1)}

-Where 4 refers to the payout for Any 7 bet (4:1) and 30/36 shows that there are 30 combinations of the dice, which would lose.
-The negative number -1 is the bet we risk to lose.
-The calculation proceeds with 0.6666 – 0.8333 = – 0.1667.
-To receive the player’s edge, we divide the expected return by our initial wager and we come up with the same result as our initial wager is 1.
-Expressed as a percentage, the house edge is then 16.67%.
+Here, 4 refers to the payout for the Any 7 bet (4:1), and 30/36 indicates that there are 30 losing combinations of the dice.
+The negative number -1 represents the stake we risk.
+The calculation proceeds with 0.6666 – 0.8333 = -0.1667.
+To find the player’s edge, we divide the expected return by the initial wager; because the wager is 1, the result is the same.
+Expressed as a percentage, the house edge is therefore 16.67%.

 blank Line Bets